 France’s U.N. ambassador in Geneva, Jérôme Bonnafont, said on behalf of the European Union that Russia's proposal was "a cynical attempt to whitewash the war" by Russia.
 “The only action needed by Russia is to stop the war,” he said.
 Canada’s U.N. ambassador in Geneva, Tamara Mawhinney, urged the assembly to vote for Ukraine’s resolution and not let Russian diplomats push disinformation.

 The U.S. ambassador to the U.N. in Geneva, Bathsheba Nell Crocker, said “not even maternity hospitals have been spared” by Russia.
 “But the true toll this war has taken is far greater,” she said.
 “There is no reason for any of this.
 It is wanton destruction. … And the devastation is not limited to Ukraine.
 Impacts are being felt across the world.
 What is the impact of this war if not a health crisis?”

 The approved resolution directs Tedros, as director-general, to "make available the staffing, financial resources, and leadership support needed across all three levels of the organization for an effective and accountable humanitarian and emergency health response" in Ukraine.

-It also specifies that the health response under WHO’s leadership on the ground must adhere to “the best standards on prevention of and response to sexual exploitation, abuse and harassment and, in collaboration with other agencies, provide adequate health care and support to the victims, and document cases of sexual abuse, including by the military.”
+It also specifies that the health response on the ground that is under WHO’s leadership must adhere to "the best standards on prevention of and response to sexual exploitation, abuse and harassment and, in collaboration with other agencies, provide adequate health care and support to the victims, and document cases of sexual abuse, including by the military."